Jamesits/docker-dst-server/README.md

 All variants except `nightly` also have a `-slim` tagged version which does not come with DST server pre-installed; required files will be downloaded every time the container is launched.
 The `-slim` versions cannot be launched offline.

-All variants except `latest` is built using Azure DevOps CI.
-The `latest` variant is built using Docker Hub's autobuild.

 ## Running

 ### Prerequisites